Next crop ready:

 Anytime throughout the growing season.
 Keep plants watered until they get established.

 Plants purchased and planted in spring and early summer will flower in late summer if planted in a well-prepared site and kept watered.

 Fresh to brackish tidal marshes from Delaware to southern Florida.

 Plants are grown from seeds off stock plants at the nursery.
 The original plants were grown from seeds collected at the edge of a brackish marsh in Pender County, North Carolina.

 Want to learn more?
-Here is article we wrote on seashore mallow.
+Here is an article we wrote on the merits of seashore mallow.

 We guarantee our plants to be healthy, ready for planting, and correctly named.
 We are not able to guarantee whether a plant will grow in your garden as there are too many circumstances that are beyond our control.

 On rare occasions, a plant shipped dormant may fail to emerge from its dormancy.
 If this happens, please let us know.
 If you are concerned about a plant, please contact us within 14 days to let us know.
 If we can’t help you make it grow, we’ll send you a new plant or issue a refund.

 You can return your plants if you no longer want them once they arrive.
 To receive a refund (minus 15% restocking fee) the plants must be returned in good condition.
 Return shipping is the customer’s responsibility.Is there a fee if I decide to cancel my order?